oarcscience/ith.oarc.science/tarot/tob/tob00.md

 #### \[1892\]

 ###### Scanned at Intangible Textual Heritage, September, 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_front"></span> [![ABSOLUTE KEY TO OCCULT
 SCIENCE.&lt;BR&gt; &lt;I&gt;Frontispiece&lt;/I&gt;.](tn/front.jpg)